ACCESS-NRI/CMIP7_MED_Hackathon/_episodes/04-writingyourrecipe.md

 > and look at the explanation of the dataset entry
 > in the [ESMValTool
 > documentation][recipe-section-datasets]{:target="_blank"}.
-> For both the datasets, write down the following properties:
+> For two datasets, write down the following properties:
 >
 > - project
 > - variable (short name)